RunestoneInteractive/httlads/_sources/BeerPredictions/BeerPredictions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The easiest way to check for missing data in pandas is to use the
-``isna`` method on the dataframe.
+``isna`` method on the DataFrame.
 Used alone this gives you a giant
 table of True/False values depending on whether a particular cell in the
 dataframe has a value.
 We are interested in knowing if any of our
 columns have missing values and we can use the any function to reduce